Toksyuryel/utilities/readme.rst

-These are just various shell utilities I've written for myself to make common tasks more convenient.
+A collection of shell scripts written by me and my friends for convenience.

 * mvln.sh: mv to a new location, leaving behind symlinks.
 * minecraft-fixer.sh: update Minecraft's included lwjgl version